 It is worth making a point here concerning Lehi's expressions for the Messiah.
-Whether his words are paraphrased or quoted directly, Lehi never used the Greek title Christ when speaking of the Messiah, 41 nor did he ever call him Son of God or the like.
+Whether his words are paraphrased or quoted directly, Lehi never used the Greek title Christ when speaking of the Messiah,41 nor did he ever call Him Son of God or the like.
 42 Only Lehi's sons Nephi and Jacob employed titles of this sort.
 43 To be sure, Lehi would have known the designation Son from the works of Zenos and Zenock, whose works appeared on the brass plates.
-44 But in the few quotations from these latter two prophets, whose works Alma also cited when speaking of the coming Messiah (Alma 33:11, 13, 16), nowhere do Zenos and Zenock expand the title to Son of God or something related.
+44 But in the few quotations from these latter two prophets, whose works Alma also cited when speaking of the coming Messiah (see Alma 33:11, 13, 16), nowhere do Zenos and Zenock expand the title to Son of God or something related.
 45

-Can we say whether Lehi knew expressions such as Son of God and Christ?
-Concerning both the title Christ and the name Jesus, the answer is a definite no. According to 2 Ne.
-10:3, an angel revealed the title Christ to Jacob only after Lehi's death, and Nephi makes use of this term only after narrating Jacob's experience (11:4).
-In addition, Nephi writes the name Jesus for the first time only near the end of his second book (26:12), and Jacob records it but once in the latter half of his work (Jacob 4:6).
+Did Lehi know expressions such as Son of God and Christ?
+Concerning both the title Christ and the name Jesus, the answer is a definite no. According to 2 Nephi 10:3, an angel revealed the title Christ to Jacob only after Lehi's death, and Nephi makes use of this term only after narrating Jacob's experience (see 2 Nephi 11:4).
+In addition, Nephi writes the name Jesus for the first time only near the end of his second book (see 2 Nephi 26:12), and Jacob records it but once in the latter half of his work (see Jacob 4:6).
 Therefore, we can safely conclude that Lehi did not know these expressions.
-In the case of Son of God and related titles, we cannot be sure that Lehi did not know them, but at least he did not use them.46 things which he saw in visions and in dreams" (1:16).
-In this connection, Lehi himself admits that he was "a visionary man" (5:4).
-Incidentally, Lehi saw little difference between the terms dream and vision.47
+In the case of Son of God and related titles, we cannot be sure that Lehi did not know them, but at least he did not use them.
+46